rosen-bridge/scanner/.changeset/curvy-melons-kiss.md

 '@rosen-bridge/evm-observation-extractor': minor
 ---

-Added rawData value in results of processTransactions method of extractor(s)
+Add rawData to the results of extractor(s).processTransactions method